 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services

-• With Terminal Services selected in the left pane, double-click fDenyTSConnections on the right and change its value.
+• Then, in the right pane, double-click fDenyTSConnections and change its value.

-The options for the fDenyTSConnections Value data value are:
+The options for the fDenyTSConnections Value data are:

 Reboot the PC now and check the Remote tab in System Properties or the System page in Settings (Windows 11).
 The greyed-out option should now be available.